-We love visiting the Hunter Valley Garden’s school holiday exhibits – from their winter Snow festival to their Christmas lights display – but most of the time we’re so busy enjoying their festivals that we don’t have a lot of time to enjoy the gardens themselves.
-The Mega Creatures exhibit, though, offered us the perfect opportunity to wander the Gardens, as the creatures are scattered throughout the grounds.
+We love visiting the Hunter Valley Garden’s school holiday exhibits – from their winter Snow festival to their Christmas lights display – but most of the time, we’re so busy enjoying their festivals that we don’t have a lot of time to enjoy the gardens themselves.
+A visit to the Mega Creatures exhibit through the day, though, offers the perfect opportunity to marvel at the Gardens, as the creatures are scattered throughout the grounds.

 There are eight kilometres of walking paths winding through 14 hectares of gardens.
 It’s so beautiful and so relaxing – yep, even with the kids!
 You can easily spend an entire day here just soaking up the sunshine.

 It’s a carnival of fun with rides and food stalls, too